we-the-citizens/first-contact-android/README.md

 ![alt text](./FirstContact.png "First Contact Logo")

 First Contact was build to become Romania's anonymous Contact Tracing application, designed to limit the spread of the Coronavirus.
-This application fully satisfies (and even exceeds) the privacy regulations for the mobile applications to support contact tracing established in the <a href="https://ec.europa.eu/health/sites/health/files/ehealth/docs/covid-19_apps_en.pdf">Common EU Toolbox for Member States</a>.
+This application satisfies (and sometimes exceeds) the privacy recommendations for the mobile applications to support contact tracing established in the <a href="https://ec.europa.eu/health/sites/health/files/ehealth/docs/covid-19_apps_en.pdf">Common EU Toolbox for Member States</a>.

 Our development strategy splitted the project in 3 stages:
 - Stage 1: The development of a prototype app, based on a heavily modified version of the <a href="https://bluetrace.io/Bluetrace">BlueTrace protocol</a>, that has been changed to follow a fully descentralized, privacy-centric model, similar to the <a href="https://developers.google.com/android/exposure-notifications/exposure-notifications-api">Google&Apple's Exposure Notifications architecture</a>.